 As a 501(c)(3) federally approved not-for-profit organization, Mercy Circle can raise funds to support the mission and work of the continuing retirement community.

-The heritage of the Sisters of Mercy, who have served Chicago and beyond for more than 170 years, makes contributing to the place where so many Sisters have retired an attractive philanthropic choice for many constituents.
+The heritage of the Sisters of Mercy of the Americas, who have served Chicago and beyond for more than 170 years, makes contributing to the place where so many Sisters have retired an attractive philanthropic choice for many constituents.

 Responsibilities include, but are not limited to: